zz2liu/RnaSeq-HpcPipelines/README.md

 ls -l
-cd ~  #go to home, or just type cd cd <ins>drag a folder from your file manager</ins> #go to a local folder cd -  #go back to the last directory
+cd ~  #go to home, or just type cd cd <ins>drag a folder from your file manager</ins> #go to a local folder
 </pre>
 - moving things around: mv, cp, mkdir
 <pre>
+cd
 mkdir RnaseqTutorial
 cd Rna<ins>click tab on yourkeyboard for autocompletion</ins>
-cp ~/.ssh/id_rsa.pub . #you can practice autocompletion here cd .. mv RnaseqTutorial ~/Downloads ls ~/Downloads
+cp ~/.ssh/id_rsa.pub . #. is for current directory
+cd .. #.. is for parent directory mv RnaseqTutorial ~/Downloads ls ~/Downloads
 <ins>up arrow to last command, then type</ins>  | grep 'Rnaseq'  #| is call pipe, grep to filter lines